Skip to main content

 • SMO 3: International Standards on Auditing

-The IAPI has been providing technical support to its members, including developing implementation guidelines, incorporating topics related to ISAs into its initial professional development and continuing professional development materials, and disseminating information from the IAASB through printed materials and the IAPI website.
-In addition to distributing the implementation guidelines to members, the IAPI is working with the Pusat Pembinaan Profesi Keuangan/Center for Supervision of Financial Service PPPK to disseminate the guidelines to local universities.
+The IAPI provides implementation support to its members, including developing implementation guidelines, standards’ updates in its continuing professional development materials, and disseminating information from the IAASB through email, social media and the IAPI website.
+The most recent update pertained to the implementation of ISQM.

 Current Status: Review & Improve